SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   > before.
 - Though the term "JAMstack" is fading into history...
   - The architecture is still going strong
-- Some patterns that are important to this architecture are...
+- Some example tools for this are EXAMPLES
+- This architecture introduced the following patterns...
 -->

 ---